How to Make it Stick

 It makes sense that after you’ve put so much work into your Red Thread, you want to make sure that the message that comes out from it sticks.
 So what do we do and how do we do it?
 One of the first things that we have to get past is the fact that we tend to rely on our own preferences when it comes to what we use to illustrate or provide evidence for our ideas.
 If we like stories, we tell stories.
 If we like research and data, we use a lot of research and data.
 And so, we want to make sure that there’s a mixture of what we put out there.

-But there’s in fact a deeper problem with defaulting to our own styles, and it comes down to how people learn.
-Now, you may have been told that there are four learning styles: visual, auditory, reading, and kinesthetic, where people touch and move things.
+But there’s in fact a deeper problem with defaulting to our own styles.
+It comes down to how people learn.
+Now, you may have learned about four learning styles: visual, auditory, reading, and kinesthetic, where people touch and move things.
 But one thing that you may not know is that’s never been validated.
 In fact, the opposite has been true.
 They found over and over again that regardless of how that information is presented, people learn the same.
 They may prefer to learn by visual or listening or reading or touching and moving but they will learn the same.

 So, what’s really going on here?
-Well, there is one learning style difference that has been validated over and over again.
+Well, there is one learning style difference that audiences validate over and over again.
 What is it?
-The difference between what’s called a “rule learner” and what’s called an “example learner.”
+The difference between a “rule learner” and an “example learner.”
 Now, what’s the difference?
 Well, rule learners are able to see the underlying commonalities between a couple different examples or problems or case studies.
 We’re the ones that are able to find what is the through line, the Red Thread, between things.
 We just kind of see it.

 The other is example learners.
 Example learners are people who learn by seeing something repeated over and over again and they associate those things, we associate those things with stories and case studies and things like that.
 But what we do is we focus on the stories.